About My Safaris:

 I'm Trai Anfield, proud founder of Trai Anfield Photography Safaris, as well as environmentalist, wildlife photographer, film maker, writer and natural history presenter of BBC Radio 4's Living World.

 My photography regularly features in international magazines and I've been fortunate to hold several successful exhibitions in the UK and US.
-My awards includes Finalist & Category Winner of the Greatest Maasai Mara Photographer of the Yea, and Category Winner In the WildArt Photographer of the Year 2021.
-Final result of this contest will be announced in November 2021so I have my fingers crossed for the title!
+My awards include Finalist & Category Winner of the Greatest Maasai Mara Photographer of the Year, Category Winner and Finalist in the WildArt Photographer of the Year and Runner Up in The Guardian Travel Writing Competition.

 I personally design and lead all my photographic safaris across five continents, and my returning clients know that each destination will meet their needs as photographers as well as travellers.
 I'm also a regular Photographer In Residence at Alex Walker's Serian safari camps in Kenya's Maasai Mara.

 Teaching is something I love, and I've accumulated a lot of experience along the way, mentoring and training during my 13 years at the BBC before designing and leading Creative Factual Production workshops for Channel 4 tv network in the UK.
-I've also had the honour of guest lecturing at Princeton University on the undergraduate Digital Bootcamp.
+I've also had the honour of guest lecturing at Princeton University on the undergraduate Digital Bootcamp, teaching wildlife photography on ITV's upcoming series of 'Robson Green's Weekend Escapes' and running creative film production and photography workshops for a range of commercial clients and charitable organisations.

 So on my safaris and workshops you not only get the benefit of my photographic experience, but the unique option to learn wildlife videography from a BBC trained film maker as well.
 I believe our world is worth fighting for and am committed to supporting a range of conservation & community charities in the UK and Africa by donating time, resources and profits from her work.
 These include Gorilla Doctors, Mara Predator Conservation Programme and Friends of Red Kites NE.
 I'm also a Trustee and Climate Change Ambassador at Northumberland Wildlife Trust.